r7george/morse-translator/README.md

 ## How it works

-The main component within my translation script is the `morseTranslator()` function.
-This uses a morseDictionary variable, within which all the translations for the alphabets lie, and an input phrase which is looped over using array iterators such as map and filter to obtain the required translations.
+The main component within my translation script is the `morseTranslator()` function, which uses a morseDictionary variable, within which all the translations for the alphabets lie, and an input phrase.

+The function then splits this input phrase into an array, which is looped over using array iterators such as map and filter to obtain the required translations.

+Once I have an array of these translated phrases, I use `.join(" ")` to have them returned as a string.

-This translated phrase is then shown in the output box with letters being separated by an empty space and words separated by a forward slash "/".
+This returned phrase is then shown in the output box with letters being separated by an empty space and words separated by a forward slash "/".

 Having written the tests first gave me a much better idea on how to go about writing my JavaScript program, as well as what methodical steps I needed to take to ensure the program had as few bugs possible.